rdfostrich/article-jws2018-ostrich/content/querying.md

 Afterwards all elements from the additions stream are appended.

 ##### _Proof_
-<span class="comment" data-author="RV">Weird sectioning to have a proof section in a proof section.</span>
 If the given version is equal to the snapshot version the result is `snapshot`, for the rest of the proof we assume the given version differs from the snapshot version.